WendellXY/CodableKit/README.md

 # CodableKit ⚡️

 CodableKit is a Swift macro package designed to simplify the use of Swift's `Codable` protocol by allowing easy integration of default values, reducing the amount of auxiliary code you need to write.

 ## How It Works

+> This project is still under development, so the documentation is not complete, you may refer to the source code for
+> more details or peek the example below.

 Just add the `@Codable` attribute to your structure.
 The macro automatically generates code to handle decoding and encoding in compliance with the Codable protocol, recognizing and neatly handling default values:

 ```swift
 @Codable